 Purpose of the job:

-To liaise and work in partnership with: community academy/school, family/carer and the AP Free School to support the assessment and integration of learners with outreach and/or in reach.
+The successful candidate will be working at The Elland Academy in South Leeds, and will be required to liaise and work in partnership with: community academy/school, family/carer and the AP Free School to support the assessment and integration of learners with outreach and/or in reach.

-To work under the direct supervision of the teaching and learning staff and SENCO to enable children and young people to access learning and therapeutic support as identified in personalised learning programmes.
+You will work under the direct supervision of the teaching and learning staff and SENCO to enable children and young people to access learning and therapeutic support as identified in personalised learning programmes.

-To provide additional support to learners during challenging and difficult times in order that they remain engaged in learning.
+You will provide additional support to learners during challenging and difficult times in order that they remain engaged in learning.

 Support the student by: